-A refrigerator can be next to the stove, although it’s not the best idea.
-As the heat produced from the stove will make the refrigerator’s compressor work harder than it needs to in order to keep the contents of the refrigerator cold.
-This will lead to increased power consumption and, therefore, higher energy bills.
+A refrigerator can be next to the stove.
+However, the heat produced will force your refrigerators’ compressor to work harder than it needs to keep the contents cold, leading to increased power consumption and higher energy bills.

 Reasons Not To Put A Refrigerator Next To The Stove